 - When filtering across tables, be sure to choose either NL("Filter") or "Link=" appropriately (see Filtering Based On Data from Another Table ).

-For when using Excel 2007 or 2010, avoid making frequent off-sheet cell references (cell references to a different sheet within your workbook).
+When using Excel 2007 or 2010, avoid making frequent off-sheet cell references (cell references to a different sheet within your workbook).
 If you find yourself doing this, bring the values over to the current sheet using NP("Eval") and refer your Jet formulas to the copied values instead.

 Avoid using conditional hides to eliminate large amounts of data in a spreadsheet.
 In many cases, using an appropriate filter from another table will eliminate the data you do not want to see.